 Jared L. Turner

 Despite this letter’s assertion that William Credille came from North Carolina, it appears that his original home was in Virginia.
 The only sons who appear in the 1850 census are both enumerated as born in Virginia, one about 1777 and the other about 1788.
-If he actually was from North Carolina, it must have been a very brief residence.
+If he lived in North Carolina before Georgia, it must have been a very brief residence.
 There was a William “Credle” in the 1790 census of Johnston County, North Carolina with seven males under 16, one male over 16, and two females.
-This seems to fit the profile of “our” William Credille, but there is no evidence to link him to the William Credille who appears in Georgia four years later.
+This seems to nicely fit the profile of our William Credille, but I could find no other evidence to link him to the William Credille who appears in Georgia four years later.
 Nevertheless the census record is intriguing because no one named anything like Criddle appeared on the extant 1784 tax list for Johnston County, nor are there any deeds to or from anyone name Criddle — suggesting that his stay in Johnston County was a temporary one.

-Virginia Revolutionary War records mention a third soldier named William Creedle of York County, whose pay for 1778 and 1779 was apparently made to his father.13 Still another William Creedle, a Sergeant of artillery, appears on a list of soldiers who did not receive a bounty land warrant.14
+- Virginia Revolutionary War records mention a fourth soldier named William Creedle of York County, whose pay for 1778 and 1779 was apparently made to his father.13 Still another William Creedle, a Sergeant of artillery, appears on a list of soldiers who did not receive a bounty land warrant.14

 Our William Credille appeared on the 1794 tax list of Hancock County, Georgia and on the tax list of Greene County, Georgia in 1797 and 1798.
 He was listed without property in both cases.
 At some point he bought or claimed land in Greene County, as the 1799 property tax roll listed him with 155¼ acres on Shoulderbone Creek.
-He and his son Gray Credille lost a court case for $283 in early 1802.15 The Augusta Chronicle of 2 October 1802 listed his 155¼ acres among a list of properties to be sold to satisfy the 1801 tax.
-It appears that 50 acres of the property was sold, as William Credille shows up in later tax lists with what appears to be only 105 acres.
-Perhaps he sold the 50 acres to Henry Credille, who paid tax on the land in 1806.
+He and his son Gray Credille lost a court case for $283 in early 1802.15 The Augusta Chronicle of 2 October 1802 listed his 155¼ acres among a list of properties to be sold to satisfy the 1801 tax bill.
+It appears that a sale of 50 acres was sufficient, as William Credille shows up in later tax lists with what appears to be only 105 acres.
+Perhaps the 50 acres was sold to Henry Credille, who paid tax on the land in 1806.
 From 1807 through 1815, he appears on the Greene County tax lists with 125 acres on Shoulderbone Creek.
 He appears in these lists with apparent sons William Jr., Moses, Henry, and Thomas.
 The name is listed almost invariably as “Criddle” in these references.

 He appeared in the 1820 census of Greene County with an apparent wife and one male 18-26 and one female 18-26.
 He drew two 202½ acres lots in the 1821 Georgia land lottery; one in Houston County and one in Monroe County.
 The 1821 tax list showed him with all three properties.
 By 1824, the tax list no longer listed the Monroe County property.
 In the 1827 land lottery, he drew another 202½ acre lot in Muscogee County.
 His eligibility for this lottery was as a Revolutionary War veteran.16 In the 1828 and 1829 tax lists, his property was shown as the lot in Houston County and 164 acres on Shoulderbone Creek.